oftc/oftc-puppet/README.md

 host->class mapping is done in LDAP and is not part of this repository.
 The hieradata is also in a separate repository.

+Currently, too much code is placed under modules/oftc/, please add new stuff as a separate module (unless trivial).
+Ideally, the `oftc::whatever` namespace should only be used as entry points from the LDAP puppetClass records.

 Bootstrapping
 -------------